 Using the portfolio group taxonomy, DPAP/SA conducts annual comprehensive, enterprise-wide and detailed contract spend analysis of contract purchases of Services and S&E made by DoD.
 Each annual spend analysis:

 - Includes all contract awards made by DoD contracting activities and civilian agency contracting offices (i.e., interagency spend) on behalf of DoD requiring offices;

 - Uses the spend totals certified by DPAP Director to the Office of Federal Procurement Policy and contract records submitted to the GSA Federal Procurement Data System – Next Generation (FPDS-NG) repository for the fiscal year under review; and

 - Employs a common analytical framework and reporting structure that is defined by a set of questions often asked by DoD senior acquisition leaders about contract spend as depicted here.

 The primary focus of each annual spend analysis is on identifying spend patterns and buying practices of Services and S&E from both - the requiring office and contracting office perspectives.
-DPAP/PASS has developed and produced portfolio group spend analysis reports during the past three years that are accessible using the Spend Analysis [FOUO, CAC-enabled] link above.
+DPAP/SA has developed and produced portfolio group spend analysis reports during the past three years that are accessible using the Spend Analysis [FOUO, CAC-enabled] link above.
 Together, these spend analysis reports provided the analytical foundation used by DoD senior leaders in formulating the DoD Better Buying Power Initiatives in September 2010 and in monitoring its progress.
 The spend analysis reports also have provided invaluable insights and data to the DoD Strategic Sourcing Directors Board and DoD Component Senior Services Managers for use in their activities and initiatives – especially in support of obtaining greater efficiency and productivity in DoD spending, identifying collaboration opportunities, and monitoring key performance measures (e.g., overall competition, effective competition, Time & Material contracts, and small business utilization).